Unidata/netcdf-fortran/docs/netcdf-f77.md

 entered define mode).

 At most one process should have a netCDF dataset open for writing at one time.
-The library is designed to provide limited support for multiple concurrent readers with one writer, via disciplined use of the NF\_SYNC function and the NF\_SHARE flag.
-If a writer makes changes in define mode, such as the addition of new variables, dimensions, or attributes, some means external to the library is necessary to prevent readers from making concurrent accesses and to inform readers to call NF\_SYNC before the next access.
+The library is designed to provide limitedpport for multiple concurrent readers with one writer, via disciplined use of the NF\_SYNC function and the NF\_SHARE flag.
+If a writer makes changes in define mode,ch as the addition of new variables, dimensions, or attributes, some means external to the library is necessary to prevent readers from making concurrent accesses and to inform readers to call NF\_SYNC before the next access.

-1.5 Error Handling {.section}
+1.5 Error Handling {#Error_Handling_1_5}
 ------------------

 The netCDF library provides the facilities needed to handle errors in a